Three Views of the Millennium

 We can also say that the millennium is “the time span during which Christian martyrs reign with Jesus Christ.”
 Revelation tells us that those who are beheaded for Christ reign with him, and it tells us that they will reign with Christ for a thousand years.

 When do these saints begin to reign?
-With this question, we get into some hotly disputed questions about the millennium.
-There are basically two, three, or four views about the millennium.
+With this question, we get into more disputed questions about the millennium.
+There are several views about the millennium.
 Some believe that the millennium begins before Christ returns; others believe it begins when he returns.

 Of those who believe it begins before he returns, some believe that there will be a special golden age of peace and godliness before Christ returns; others believe that things will continue much the way they are now until Christ returns.
 Of those who believe that the millennium will come after Christ returns, some believe in a special role for Israel, and others do not.

 Some of these views are more literal in their approach to Scripture, and some are more figurative.
 But none are rejecting what the Bible says — they are just interpreting it in different ways.
 All of them claim to base their view on Scripture.
 It is a matter of interpretation.